danjodc/OpenMechanochem/README.md

 In this tutorial, we will use FMPES and EFEI formalism to pull hydrogen molecule along the bond coordinate.

 The mechanochem classes LinearPull and WallPot inherits from the ASE atoms object and hence an atoms instance is required.
-For an instance named as mol, this can easily be done as
+For an instance named mol, this can easily be done as

 ```
 import mechanochem as mc

 pull = mc.LinearPull(mol)
 ```

+At this point, user should provide specific keyword arguments for the LinearPull object which would depend on the method key.
+As stated earlier the Mechanochem classes inherits from Atoms object and accepts similar parameters such as calculator, pbc, etc.

 ### FMPES